basturkerhan/iot-telemetry-rag-platform/README.md

 * **Extensible & Pluggable AI and Embedding Services (SOLID):**
   * The solution abstracts all artificial intelligence and vector generation operations behind dedicated interfaces (`IRagService` and `IEmbeddingService`).
   * Any alternative AI provider (e.g., OpenAI, Anthropic Claude, local Ollama/LlamaSharp) or embedding engine can be plugged in by implementing the respective interface without modifying existing business logic or API endpoints.
-* **Hybrid Local/Cloud RAG Pipeline:** Embedding calculations are performed locally on the CPU (zero API cost, zero network latency), while LLM reasoning is handled dynamically with compact context formatting.
+* **Hybrid Local/Cloud RAG Pipeline:** Embeddings are generated locally on the CPU, eliminating external embedding API costs and network dependencies, while LLM reasoning is handled dynamically with compact context formatting.

 ---